 - 1 cup sorghum flour (or more brown rice flour)

 - 1 teaspoon xanthan gum or guar gum

 *Spoon & Sweep method: Use a spoon to fill measuring cup with flour until required amount is obtained.
 Scooping measuring cup directly into flour bag will firmly pack flour resulting in too much flour required for recipe.

-- Combine sliced peaches with the 1/2 cups sugar and 4 teaspoons Gluten Free Brown Rice Flour Blend*.
-Toss gently until the slices are coated.
+- Prepare peach cobbler.
+Combine sliced peaches with 1/2 cup sugar and 4 teaspoons Gluten Free Brown Rice Flour Blend*.
+Toss gently until slices are coated.
 Set aside.

-- Place melted butter or margarine in a 8" x 8" baking pan or 9" deep pie plate.
+- Place melted butter or margarine in a 8x8-inch baking pan or 9-inch deep pie plate.
 In a bowl whisk together 1 1/2 cups Gluten Free Brown Rice Flour Blend, 1/4 cup sugar, baking powder, xanthan gum, baking soda and salt.
 Add buttermilk and vanilla to dry mixture and stir until smooth.
 Pour batter into baking dish with melted butter.
 Do not stir.

 - Top batter evenly with peaches.
 Mix together brown sugar and ground cinnamon.
 Sprinkle peaches with brown sugar and cinnamon mixture.
 Set pan aside for 20 minutes while preheating oven to 375°F.

 - Bake cobbler for 35 to 40 minutes at 375°F or until top is golden and cake is set.
 Serve while still warm topped whipped cream or vanilla ice cream.